The problem.

 The list is long enough to be worth being clear about.

 Calibrated probabilities.
 A 95% P(good) from this model doesn't mean 95% certainty that today will be amazing.
-It means today looks structurally like 95% of his labeled good days.
+It means today looks structurally like 95% of the labeled good days in the training corpus.
 Calibration would require a held-out test set with confirmed outcomes — and would still be limited by the base rate skew.

 Distinguishing levels of good.
 The classifier doesn't separate "love" from "good" from "fun".
 All collapse into the positive class.
 A high probability could mean a once-a-month session or just a normal fun morning.